 Setting freelance rates.
 Quoting on projects.
 Charging for freelance work for writing assignments.
 These are the toughest aspects of running a freelance medical writing business.

 I’m relatively new to freelancing and it’s growing on me.
 I like working with a range of different clients.
-I like having a variety or projects to work on.
-I like the flexibility having a home-based business brings.
-And I like the fact I can schedule an exercise class or meet a friend for coffee during business hours.
+I like having a variety of projects to work on.
+I like the flexibility that having a home-based business brings.
+And, I like the fact I can schedule an exercise class or meet a friend for coffee during business hours.